ligato/docs/docs/user-guide/agentctl.md

       peer_if_name: "veth1"
 ```

-Config update using the update1.yaml file with a timeout duration of 6m0s:
+Update using the update1.yaml file with a timeout duration of 6m0s:
 ```json
 agentctl config update --timeout=6m0s update1.yaml
 ```